monooso/setup-silverblue/README.md

 2. Run the setup script: `./setup.sh`

 The script will:
-- Layer ZSH and GNU Stow via `rpm-ostree`
+- Layer ZSH, GNU Stow, and 1Password via `rpm-ostree`
 - Change your default shell to ZSH
 - Prompt you to reboot

-**Reboot when prompted.** The layered packages (ZSH, Stow) and shell change require a reboot to take effect.
+**Reboot when prompted.** The layered packages (ZSH, Stow, 1Password) and shell change require a reboot to take effect.

 ### Phase 2: Post-reboot